-In connection with the offering, the underwriters may engage in overallotment, stabilizing transactions, syndicate covering transactions, penalty bids and passive market making in accordance with Regulation M under the Securities Exchange Act of 1934.
+In connection with the offering the underwriters, may engage in stabilizing transactions, over-allotment transactions, syndicate covering transactions, penalty bids and passive market making in accordance with Regulation M under the Securities Exchange Act of 1934.

 - .
 Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - .
-Over-allotment involves sales by the underwriters in excess of the number of shares the underwriters are obligated to purchase, which creates a syndicate short position.
+Over-allotment involves sales by the underwriters of convertible notes in excess of the principal amount of the notes the underwriters are obligated to purchase, which creates a syndicate short position.
 The short position may be either a covered short position or a naked short position.
-In a covered short position, the number of shares over-allotted by the underwriters is not greater than the number of shares that they may purchase in the over-allotment option.
-In a naked short position, the number of shares involved is greater than the number of shares in the over-allotment option.
-The underwriters may close out any short position by either exercising their over-allotment option and/or purchasing shares in the open market. - .
-Syndicate covering transactions involve purchases of the common stock in the open market after the distribution has been completed in order to cover syndicate short positions.
-In determining the source of shares to close out the short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
-If the underwriters sell more shares than could be covered by the over-allotment option, a naked short position, the position can only be closed out by buying shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in the offering.
+In a covered short position, the principal amount of the convertible notes over-allotted by the underwriters is not greater than the principal amount of the notes that they may purchase in the over-allotment option.
+In a naked short position, the principal amount of the convertible notes involved is greater than the principal amount of the notes in the over-allotment option.
+The underwriters may close out any short position by either exercising their over-allotment option and/or purchasing convertible notes in the open market.

 - .
-Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the common stock originally sold by the syndicate member are purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions. - .
-In passive market making, market makers in the securities who are underwriters or prospective underwriters may, subject to certain limitations, make bids for or purchases of the securities until the time, if any, at which a stabilizing bid is made.
+Syndicate covering transactions involve purchases of the convertible notes in the open market after the distribution has been completed in order to cover syndicate short positions.
+In determining the source of convertible notes to close out the short position, the underwriters will consider, among other things, the price of convertible notes available for purchase in the open market as compared to the price at which they may purchase convertible notes through the over-allotment option.
+If the underwriters sell more convertible notes than could be covered by the over-allotment option, a naked short position, that position can only be closed out by buying convertible notes in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the convertible notes in the open market after pricing that could adversely affect investors who purchase in the offering. - .
+Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the convertible notes originally sold by such syndicate member are purchased in a stabilizing transaction or a syndicate covering transaction to cover syndicate short positions. - .
+In passive market making, market makers in the convertible notes who are underwriters or prospective underwriters may, subject to limitations, make bids for or purchases of the notes until the time, if any, at which a stabilizing bid is made.

-These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of our Class A common stock or preventing or retarding a decline in the market price of the Class A common stock.
-As a result the price of our Class A common stock may be higher than the price that might otherwise exist in the open market.
-These transactions may be effected on The Nasdaq Stock Market's National Market or otherwise and, if commenced, may be discontinued at any time.
+These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of the convertible notes or preventing or retarding a decline in the market price of the convertible notes.
+As a result the price of the convertible notes may be higher than the price that might otherwise exist in the open market.
+These transactions, if commenced, may be discontinued at any time.

 A prospectus supplement in electronic format may be made available on the web sites maintained by one or more of the underwriters participating in this offering.
-The representatives may agree to allocate a number of shares to underwriters for sale to their online brokerage account holders.
+The representatives may agree to allocate a number of notes to underwriters for sale to their online brokerage account holders.
 Internet distributions will be allocated by the underwriters that will make Internet distributions on the same basis as other allocations.
 Credit Suisse First Boston Corporation may effect an on-line distribution through its affiliate, CSFBdirect Inc., an on-line broker dealer, as a selling group member.